 - To do minimum 1 consultancy work / year.

-- To organise Conference/ workshop/ seminar for the
+- To organise Conference/ workshop/ seminar for the faculty and students.

 - To get award / patent minimum 1 per year.

 - To develop Center of Excellence in Electronics and Instrumentation Engineering Department in collabration with industry.